LehaoLin/mozi/README.md

 All Python files should be under `pyscript`.

+Run shell `setup.sh` to setup the python enviroment.

 And please write python functions in `server.py`

 To call the function, write in the `api.js` use the `call_py()` function.